Click image to enlarge

 Old Apple Tree Park,

 and Vancouver's Waterfront Park.
-Further east, following the Waterfront Renaissance Trail along the Columbia, is located the Water Resources Education Center, also part of the Reserve.
+Further east, following the Waterfront Renaissance Trail along the Columbia, is located the Kaiser Viewing Tower and the Water Resources Education Center, both a part of the Reserve.
 The Vancouver "Land Bridge" crosses Washington Highway 14, connecting all the parts of the Reserve.

 |